realestatepilot/docker-restic-backupclient/README.md

 * schedule backups to restic once or periodically
 * delete old backups
 * dump elasticsearch prior to run a backup (with option to include/exclude indices via regular expressions)
+* dump mysql prior to run a backup (with option to include/exclude databases via regular expressions)
+* dump mongodb prior to run a backup

 ## Volumes